wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 6. Drag & Drop images to sort, right in the widget settings.

 == Changelog ==
+= 1.0.4 =
+* Corrected an issue with undefined index error.
+Credit: Jose Castaneda

+= 1.0.3 =
+* Corrected an issue with the animation in fade and loop where some sites were just seeing the loading gif with no image showing up.

 = 1.0.2 =
 * Enhancement: Adjustment of speed transition to allow for slower transitions.